eternalai-org/truly-open-ai/README.md

 # Truly Open AI

 We’re living in the age of intelligence.
 However, the future of AI is controlled by a few centralized entities.
-The intersection of crypto and AI has spawned several innovative projects that aim to solve decentralized AI, but these early experiments have been fragmented.
+The intersection of crypto and AI has spawned several innovative projects that aim to solve various decentralized AI problems, but these early experiments have been siloed and fragmented.

-What is needed is an end-to-end solution that puts everything together in a cohesive, decentralized AI system.
-The system needs to be permissionless, censorship-resistant, and tamper-proof.
+What is needed is an end-to-end infrastructure in which everything fits together into a cohesive AI system.
+This AI system needs to be permissionless, censorship-resistant, and tamper-proof.

 ## Design Principles

 * **Decentralize everything**.
 Decentralize at every step.
-Question every component of the system to decentralize it.
+Question every component of the system and decentralize it.
 Ensure that no single point of failure or control exists.
 * **Everything is an agent**.
-Not just regular agents, every entity, whether a swarm of agents, an AI model storage system, a GPU node, a cross-chain agent communication bridge, or an infrastructure service, is represented as an agent.
+Not just regular agents, every entity, whether a swarm of agents, a model storage system, a GPU node, a cross-chain agent communication bridge, or an infrastructure service, is represented as an agent.
-* **Small is beautiful**.
-Agents should be small, efficient, and modular.
 * **Do one thing and do it well**.
 Each agent should have a single, well-defined purpose and perform it well.
 * **Prompting as the primary interface**.
 All agents have a unified, simplified I/O interface with prompting and response.
 * **Composable**.
-Agents can work together to perform complex tasks.
+Agents can work together to perform complex tasks via a chain of prompts.
-* **Use JSON for agent configuration**.
-Agent configuration is stored in a simple text file.

 ## Architecture